Colón Island: Facilities

-Transportation
+Access

 The island has a strong boating community.
 Access to the other nearby islands in the archipelago requires either a private boat or rental of a water taxi.

 By air, the island can be reached from Panama City via Air Panama.

 From Almirante you may take a ferry or water taxi service.

 The island has several marinas available for international boaters.

 Local taxi service is provided mainly by yellow pickup trucks with 1T- followed by a number on the doors, and by 15 passenger mini-buses marked as Transporte Colectivo.